Vesper-Works/Unity-Explorer-For-Outer-Wilds/README.md

 # Potential surprises
 The default keybinds will probably overlap with buttons from cheats mods.
 Check the `Options` tab and [guide](https://framedsc.com/GeneralGuides/cinematic-unity-explorer.htm#hotkeys).

+The guide in general has [useful tips](https://framedsc.com/GeneralGuides/cinematic-unity-explorer.htm#tips-tricks-and-common-questions) for using Unity Explorer.

 # Interactable Gizmos
 This works with the currently selected GameObject in the `Inspector` tab.